 Researchers at the York Trials Unit will assess the responses in the returned baseline questionnaire for participant eligibility for the study according to the criteria in section 5.1 and 5.2.
-If a person is found to be ineligible for the study, for example they are unable or unwilling to provide a mobile telephone number, or work less than 0.8FTE, they will be informed in writing, email or by text message.
+If a person is found to be ineligible for the study, for example they are unable or unwilling to provide a mobile telephone number, or work less than 60% FTE, they will be informed in writing, email or by text message.
 No further correspondence will be sent to them from the YTU.
 If there are any data queries in the responses to any of the documentation returned by potential participants, then this will be clarified with the participant.
 Participants may be telephoned, sent letters, texts, or email.
 Some R&D Trust staff may assist with resolving data queries.

-All eligible, consenting participants, who return a completed baseline questionnaire, will be sent a copy of their signed consent form and a paper diary to use as a tool to record details of slips, falls and injuries as they occur, and any time off work as a result of an injury caused by the slip or fall.
-They will then be sent a welcome text and weekly text messages requesting slips data.
-The wording of the welcome text will be similar to the following text.
-"Welcome to the SSHeW trial.
+All eligible, consenting participants will be sent a copy of their signed consent form and a paper diary to record details of slips, falls and injuries as they occur, and any time off work as a result of an injury caused by a slip or fall.
+They will be sent a welcome text message followed by four weekly text messages requesting slip data.
+The wording of the welcome text will be as follows, or similar: "Welcome to the SSHeW trial.
 We very much value your agreement to participate.
 You will shortly start to receive text messages asking about any slips you have at work.
 These texts will always come from this number and will begin with the word SSHeW so that you can recognise them.
 Thank you."